 So here are the 4 things you need to do when you are sitting down to study for the GMAT:

 1. Pick the same time of the day – routine helps you do things more efficiently

 The best way to get away from the incessant chatter in your mind is to have a routine—something that tells your brain that, in the next hour or two, you will be focussing on just one thing: studying for the GMAT.

 The best way for you to do such focussed work is by scheduling it at the same time every day.
 It just helps to tell your brain that this is something for it TO EXPECT.

-Also, when you study at a time when there is nothing else to do (when everyone else is sleeping, for instance), it sends a signal to your brain that what you are doing is important.
+Also, when you study for the GMAT at a time when there is nothing else to do (when everyone else is sleeping, for instance), it sends a signal to your brain that what you are doing is important.